-- In a large, 12” sauté pan, melt butter over medium high heat.
-Add diced onion and garlic and sauté for 5 minutes, until golden.
-Add the squash, salt, rosemary, and ½ cup of water to the onions and cook until the squash begins to turn tender, 10 minutes.
+- In a large, 12” sauté pan with high sides, melt butter over medium heat.
+Add diced onion and garlic and sauté for 5 minutes, until softened.
+Add the squash, salt, rosemary, and ½ cup of broth and cook over medium heat until the squash begins to turn tender, 5-8 minutes.

-- While the squash is cooking, bring the remaining 6 cups of water to a boil in a saucepan.
+- While the squash is cooking, bring the remaining 6 broth to a simmer in a saucepan.
 Reduce the heat to low to maintain a slow simmer.

 - Add the rice to the squash mixture, and mix until evenly distributed.

-- Reduce the heat to medium low and add the water, 1-2 ladles at a time (roughly 1 c).
-Stirring between each addition and waiting until the water has completely absorbed before adding any additional water.
-Continue to cook the risotto this way until the rice is soft and creamy, roughly 30 minutes.
-(You may not use all of the water in your saucepan.)
+- Reduce the heat to medium low and add the broth, roughly 1/2 c at a time.
+Stirring between each addition and waiting until the broth has completely absorbed before adding any more.
+Continue to cook the risotto this way until the rice is soft and creamy, roughly 45 minutes.
+(You may not use all of the broth in your saucepan.)

 - Once the rice has reached your desired consistency, remove the pan from the heat and stir in the fresh, grated Parmesan cheese.